While

 |

-They were a funny crowd, especially taking my two-year-old brother to their
+They were a funny crowd, especially when they took my two-year-old brother to

 whatever that meant.
 These Russian POWs were quite happy.
 They were not in the